KILTprotocol/kilt-did-utilities/README.md

 - `SUBMITTER_ADDRESS`: The KILT address (encoded with the KILT network prefix `38`) that is authorized to submit the transaction.
 - `ENCODED_TX`: The HEX-encoded call to DID-sign.
+- `DID_URI`: The URI of the DID authorizing the operation

 The following optional env variables can be passed: